DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - MIX ENVelope points: 5 (point 0 is the start point, point 3 is the sustain point, point 4 is the release point).
 - MIX ENVelope rates: 4 (times in milliseconds, min.
 0ms, max.
 5000ms, per vector).
 - MIX ENVelope loop: yes, from 1 up to 12 times (or infinite), unidirectional or bidirectional, from point 3 to 2, to 1 or to 0.
-- Input jacks: 7 (V/OCT, joystick X, joystick Y, GATE, VEL., PROG., FM).
+- Input jacks: 7 (V/OCT, X, Y, GATE, VEL., PROG., FM).
 - Supported FM modes: linear Through-Zero (TZ FM), Phase Modulation (PM).
 Per program.
 - OSCillators modulation: by external FM/PM, by internal LFO 1, by internal LFO 2.
 Per oscillator and per program.
-- Frequency response (bandwidth): 16.352Hz (C0) to 15804.416Hz (B9).
-Nyquist frequency (half of sample rate) limiting.
+- Frequency response: 10 octaves, 16.352Hz (C0) to 15804.416Hz (B9).
+Band-limiting up to Nyquist (half of sample rate).
 - DAC resolution: 12-bit.
 - Operational sample rate: recommended 44100Hz/48000Hz, or higher.
 - Output jacks: 5 (MIX, A, B, C, D).
 - Output voltage ranges: -5V to +5V (10V peak-to-peak).
 - Stereo: none (all outputs are mono, but polyphonic).
 - Programs: 16 (all are fully customizable).
 Any program can be saved/loaded to/from external file(s).
-- Program change: not supported (program can be changed, but manually only).
+- Program change: supported via PROG. input jack (+1V to +8.5V).
 - LED: yellow for V/OCT, blue for GATE, green for VEL., PROG. and FM, green/red for combined X and Y inputs.
 - Self-test feature: on first installation in the rack, on full reset to factory ("Initialize" command, from right click context menu).